 - Soy sauce for the chili

-Pour in the water and add in the peppercorns, star anise, cloves, soy sauce and pork ribs.
-Turn off saute mode.
+- Pour the prawn stock into the inner pot of instant pot.
+Add pork ribs, star anise, white peppercorns, and seasonings.
 Close the lid.
 Press Pressure Cook, High Pressure and set the timer for 15 minutes.
+If you leave the ribs whole, pressure cook for 30 minutes.
 When the timer is done, wait 10 minutes and then turn steam release handle to venting.
 Wait until the pressure valve goes all the way down and then open the lid

-Pour in the water and add in the peppercorns, star anise, cloves, soy sauce and pork ribs.
-Bring it back to a boil and then lower the heat and let it simmer for about 45 minutes to 1 hour or longer until the ribs are fork tender.
-Remove the pork ribs from the stock and set aside.
-Strain the stock into another pot.
-Discard the shells and spices
+- Pour the prawn stock into another clean pot.
+Add pork ribs, star anise, white peppercorns, and seasonings.
+Bring it to a boil and then lower the heat and let it simmer for about 1 to 1 1/2 hour or longer until the ribs are tender but not falling apart

-Portion individual cooked noodles, water spinach, prawns and ribs into serving bowls.
+- Portion individual cooked noodles, water spinach, prawns, ribs, and fish cake slices (if using) into serving bowls.
 Ladle the hot soup over the noodles and everything else